-Table 2 Potential Management Options Arising from the Existing Plan Review
+Table 2: Potential Management Options Arising from the Existing Plan Review

-Measure Type Proposed Measure Source Planning Control Revise the wording of the DCP and S149 Certificates.
-Upper and Lower Parramatta Plan, Council officers Planning Control Council to consider ways in which S94 contributions could be made towards flood mitigation projects.
+Measure Type Proposed Measure Source Planning Control Revise the wording of the DCP and S10.7 Certificates Upper and Lower Parramatta Plan, Council officers Planning Control Council to consider ways in which S7.11 contributions could be made towards flood mitigation projects.
 Upper and Lower Parramatta Plan, Council officers Planning Control Council to develop a policy with respect to fencing and screening within floodways.
-Consideration should be given to the potential for blockage of the screen and effectiveness of the screen to convey water.
+This policy could result in provision of appropriate staffing levels to allow existing floodways to be inspected to ensure pathways are still clear.
 Lower Parramatta Plan, Council officers Planning Control Review the requirement for basement car parks to be protected up to the level of the PMF.
-Council officers Planning Control Consider introducing planning controls for the protection of critical building infrastructure Council officers Planning Control Consider planning controls which enable the activation of building edges at street level Council officers Planning Control Consider planning controls which reduce the risk of fire doors being blocked by floodwaters Council officers Response Modification Council and the NSW SES to provide additional resources to complete development of the Local Flood Plan.
-Lower Parramatta Plan, Council officers Response Modification Council review the availability of flooding data to the public and develop a community awareness and education policy and program for ensuring the population at risk is aware of the flood risks to life and property.
-Upper and Lower Parramatta Plan Response Modification Council continues the develop of the proposed Flood Early Warning System for Parramatta CBD and includes a program for review and continuous improvement of the system Council Officers Flood Modification Council and Sydney Water conduct a review of the maintenance program for channel removal of rubbish and excess vegetation Lower Parramatta Plan Flood Modification Council to determine the reason that the Wentworth Ave to Burrabogee Rd channel formalisation, culvert upgrade and construction of drop structure did not proceed Upper Parramatta Plan
+Council officers Planning Control Consider introducing planning controls for the protection of critical building infrastructure Council officers Planning Control Consider planning controls which enable the activation of building edges at street level Council officers Planning Control Consider planning controls which reduce the risk of fire doors being blocked by floodwaters Council officers Response Modification Council to encourage the NSW SES to finalise development of the Local Flood Sub Plan Lower Parramatta Plan, Council officers Response Modification Council review the availability of flooding data to the public and develop a community awareness and education policy and program for ensuring the population at risk is aware of the flood risks to life and property.
+Upper and Lower Parramatta Plan Response Modification Council continues developing the Flood Early Warning System for Parramatta CBD and includes a program for review and continuous improvement of the system and means of disseminating more accurate and timely warnings to more people.
+Council Officers Flood Modification Council to encourage Sydney Water to conduct a review of the maintenance program for the channel including removal of rubbish and excess vegetation Lower Parramatta Plan